Eco-Latch Systems, LLC’s Box Latch™ Products Narrative

 The total volume of parts used and various products sold where Box Latches™ participate in time and material savings are in the tens of thousands per year.
 On the production side, Box Latches™ were tested first with one part to see if this closed system would work as desired.
 Because of the success of that test, Belimo is now using reusable boxes and Box Latches™ with five different parts produced by two different suppliers, i.e., Wisconsin Metal Parts in Waukesha, WI and Alton Manufacturing, Inc. in Rochester, NY.

-As the use of the Box Latches™ continues to penetrate Belimo’s innovations, increasing numbers of boxes closed with Box Latches™ and without tape are appearing throughout their manufacturing plant.
+The use of the Box Latches™ continues to penetrate Belimo’s innovations, increasing numbers of boxes closed with Box Latches™ and without tape, and are appearing throughout their manufacturing plant.
 (Figures 16 - 18)

 9. Acceptance by Belimo’s suppliers of parts?